 When my items arrived in January the piano was not even covered and it was obvious that the top had already been ripped off.
 They then proceeded to drag and drop it the piano on my patio.
 90% of my other items were also damaged or destroyed.

 My leather couch was torn in several places, end tables were chipped, a canopy bed was broken in both frame and the top metal canopy rendered useless, antique dresser in perfect condition had the leg snapped off, antique hutch was completely demolished, oak stools were gouged across the top, and some very precious items from around the world (handmade wine glasses from Venice, Silver vase from Thailand (bent in 1/2) as examples) were also ruined.

-I have been patient in dealing with both American Knights Movers and with The Claims Adjustment Firm and have had to call constantly for any matters without (until I stated litigation 5-7-08) a returned phone call.
+I have been patient in dealing with both American Knights Movers and with The Claims Adjustment Firm and have had to call constantly for any matters without (until I started litigation 5-7-08) a returned phone call.
 The email settlements offered were for $105 and when I rejected it, they offered $225.
 Please look at the notable movers (Mayflower, Bekins, etc.) This is quite the racket and unfortunately, at this stage, I have paid American Knight Movers Over $3000 to destroy my belongings, decimate my character and treat me, their customer, with unjust disdain.